-Rules that require some expression to achieve a legal objective are rare, and always preserve the status quo.
-Where important fundamental and natural rights are stake, such as the rights of children and dependents, or the natural property rights of third parties, the law sometimes requires affirmative expression, sometimes in writing, before it will alter a person's legal status or impose a new legal disability.
+Instances of the right to remain silent are fruitfully compared to rules that require some expression to achieve a legal objective.
+Where important fundamental and natural rights are stake, such as the rights of children and dependents, or the natural property rights of third parties, the law sometimes requires an affirmative expression, sometimes even in writing, before it will alter a person's legal status or impose a new legal disability.

-The strongest examples require an express writing in a particular form.
-The Statute of Wills requires a witnessed and attested writing before a testator may frustrate the expectations of heirs under rules of intestate succession.
+The strongest examples are rules that require an express writing in a particular form.
+The Statute of Wills requires a witnessed and attested writing before a testator may devise or bequest assets, altering the expectations of heirs under rules of intestate succession.
 The Statute of Frauds requires a particular, signed, and delivered writing to bind a person to a promise to marry, guarantee a debt, or purchase or sell real property.
-Expressions of intent are also required to form a negotiable instrument and to disclaim one's inheritance.
-Strong reasons support these rules; common law rights, duties of familial support, and the natural property rights of third parties are at stake.
-None of these legal doctrines imposes any duty to speak.
+Expressions of intent are also required to form a negotiable instrument, to make a gift of personal property, to disclaim one's inheritance, or to disinherit a child (omission from a will is not enough).
+Strong reasons support these rules; common law rights, duties of familial support and piety, and the natural property rights of third parties are at stake.

+None of the aforementioned legal doctrines imposes any duty to speak.
 They require an affirmative expression only if the speaker wants to impose a new liability on some person-himself or someone else.
 Silence preserves the status quo, whether that status quo is the inheritance of the heirs, or the bilateral character of a contractual promise.